kaeedo/Scrutiny/README.md

 - [ ] Setup proper build scripts
 - [ ] Use Fable to create a javascript release and npm package for usage from Node.js
 - [ ] Documentation
+- [ ] Detailed result report.
+Color coded states and transitions showcasing which parts succeeded and failed